Herard98/RentACar/README.md

 * [ ] List anything else that you can get done to improve the app functionality!

-## Video Walkthrough
+## Video Rentacarvideo

-Here's a walkthrough of implemented user stories:
+Here's a Rentacarvideo implemented user stories:

 <img src='Rentacarvideo.mp4' title='Rentacarvideo' width='' alt='Rentacarvideo' />